The Wayfarer’s Repose

 “But, Espra, they took her!”
 Golar protested.

 Golar set to hammering nails into the hinges while Brota struggled to hold the door in place.
+His mind protested.
+He should be saving her, not sheltering safely here with a stranger.
+He felt a numbness wash over him.
+His arms still obeyed, but he began to feel nothing.

 “Keep hammering.
 We can remove the nails if we survive this,” said Brota as the door strengthened.